itsvaleriaa/PrograAvanzadaWeb/README.md

 Api project using C# Asp .Net Core 8 using SOLID principles and clean architecture.

-Web project with the same framework (Asp .Net Core) using MVC.
+Web project using the same framework (ASP .NET Core) with MVC, consuming the API endpoints.

 Database: SQL Server.